krazado/Algorithms/README.md

 Here is some useful information about the project

-  1. DynamicArray implimentation in C#
+  1. DynamicArray implementation in C#
   2. Implimentation is fully covered with unit tests

 ## Technologies